Qatar ponder bid as Games chiefs rule on dates

 | DAEGU, South Korea

-DAEGU, South Korea Olympic chiefs on Friday gave Qatar's Doha the green light to bid for the 2020 summer Olympics by allowing a shift in dates to later in the year and avoid the extreme desert heat.
+DAEGU, South Korea Olympic chiefs will deliver a private message to Qatar after internal talks on Friday to decide whether to allow the Qataris to shift a 2020 summer Olympics to later in the year and avoid extreme heat.

-An International Olympic Committee source told Reuters the executive board had considered Qatar's request and allowed a bid with such dates to be submitted.
+International Olympic Committee President Jacques Rogge told reporters in Daegu on Friday that the executive board of the IOC would be discussing the matter but would not make any decision public.

-The source said the date approval with the Games to be held in the September/October window merely meant that it would not be "a deal breaker" and that any Qatar bid would still have to solve issues regarding sports calendar scheduling and the health of athletes and visitors even during those dates.
+"I will listen to my colleagues and find a consensual opinion," the Belgian said on the eve of the athletics world championships.

-IOC President Jacques Rogge earlier Friday told reporters in Daegu that he would decide after discussing the matter with his executive board.
+"But we are not making a news release immediately, because we want to discuss with Qatar the decision that we make."

 Qatar's bid for the 2016 Olympics, eventually won by Rio, floundered on its insistence on holding that Games in October.
 The IOC may, however, consider a Games outside the traditional window this time.